SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 #### Cloud Foundry Service Bindings

-The Steeltoe package `Steeltoe.Configuration.CloudFoundry.ServiceBinding` reads Single SignOn credentials from Cloud Foundry service bindings (`VCAP_SERVICES`) and re-maps them for Microsoft's OpenID Connect to read.
+The Steeltoe package `Steeltoe.Configuration.CloudFoundry` reads Single Sign-On credentials from Cloud Foundry service bindings (`VCAP_SERVICES`) and re-maps them for Microsoft's OpenID Connect to read.
 Add the configuration provider to your application with this code:

 ```csharp
 WebApplicationBuilder builder = WebApplication.CreateBuilder(args);